Award 271439-CA

 Specializations: Zoonosis, disease surveillance, predictive health analytics, food and water safety, antimicrobial resistance, human and animal well-being, comparative medicine, translational medicine, eco-health, wildlife conservation, ecosystem resilience.

-Fulbright Canada Research Chair in Energy Transformation, University of Victoria
+Fulbright Canada Research Chair in Mental Health, University of Victoria

-The UVic Fulbright Chair holder should propose research that is interdisciplinary and focused on clean energy solutions, with an emphasis on community-scale relevance including co-benefits.
-Scholars must describe how their work contributes to this theme and will augment UVic’s research strengths.
-The Chair will be expected to support ACET’s goals and will benefit from close collaborations with the ACET team and partners.
+The UVic Fulbright Chair holder should propose research that is focused on mental health, which will augment UVic’s research strengths in areas including neuroscience, clinical psychology and public health.
 The expectation is that the Chair will share their leading-edge knowledge through a variety of formats with UVic colleagues and relevant communities beyond the university.